JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_IsWhitelisted(loadout, goggle)**
 >
 > *Determines if the player is whitelisted for a goggle according to his playermodel.
-If no goggle is supplied, will do a general check to see if he can use the goggle feature.*
+If no goggle is supplied, will do a general check to see if he can use the loadout.*
 >
 >> Parameters:
 >> | Name | Type | Description |